 Execution:

-shipment, drawdown, or performance proceeds in line with agreed documents and controls.
+shipment, drawdown, or performance proceeds in line with the agreed documents and controls.

 No. MT799 is a bank-to-bank SWIFT message.
-Your company is the underlying client, but the message moves between banks.
-Your relationship bank can confirm whether it received or sent MT799 and may provide a bank letter reflecting the content.
+Your company is the underlying client, but the message moves between banks using their BICs.
+Your relationship bank can confirm whether it sent or received an MT799 and may issue a bank letter reflecting the content for your records.

 Does an MT799 guarantee that an SBLC or documentary credit will be issued?›

-No. It is often a strong signal, but it is typically conditional on KYC, AML, sanctions screening, credit approvals, and documentation.
-The binding effect comes from the final instrument such as MT760
+No. It is often a strong signal of intent, but it is conditional on KYC, AML, sanctions screening, internal credit approvals, and documentation.
+The binding obligation comes from the final instrument — MT760

 Can MT799 replace proof of funds or bank statements?›

-It can provide comfort to a counterparty, but it does not replace basic financial disclosure.
-Serious sellers and lenders still request financials, bank statements, and a defined issuance path.
+It can provide comfort to a counterparty but does not replace basic financial disclosure.
+Serious sellers and lenders still require audited financials, bank statements, and a defined issuance path.
+For formal evidence of available funds, see Proof of Funds.

-Need A Verified MT799 As Part Of A Real Deal?
+Need a Verified MT799 as Part of a Real Transaction?

-If your counterparty is asking for bank-to-bank comfort before they ship goods, release documents, or commit to a facility, you need a controlled sequence that ends in a genuine instrument.
+If your counterparty is requesting bank-to-bank confirmation before shipping goods, releasing title documents, or committing to a facility, you need a controlled sequence that concludes with a genuine instrument.
+We structure the transaction and coordinate the bank workflow, including MT799 where it legitimately applies.

-Disclaimer: Financely acts as advisor and arranger via regulated partners.
-We do not custody client funds and we do not issue SWIFT instruments.
+Financely acts as advisor and arranger through regulated counterparties.
+We do not custody client funds and we do not issue SWIFT instruments directly.
 All messaging and instruments are subject to underwriting, credit approval, KYC, AML, sanctions screening, legal documentation, and counterparty approvals.
-This page is for a professional audience and is not an offer of credit, guarantees, or securities in any jurisdiction.
+This page is prepared for a professional audience and does not constitute an offer of credit, guarantees, or securities in any jurisdiction.

 Get Started With Us